 - 3.6.
-When promoting healthy relationships to our children and young people we: - Follow our children and young people's support plans to ensure we are meeting their individual needs. - We work with parents and carers to make sure they are comfortable with the discussions we are having and know how to talk about healthy relationships at home. - We use a range of methods such as books, stories, drama, audio-visual material and role play to help keep regular messaging fresh. - We use emotion boards and/or charts to help our children and young people express how some relationships make them feel. - 3.7.
+When promoting healthy relationships to our children and young people we: - Follow our children and young people's individual plans (including EHC Plans) to ensure we are meeting their bespoke needs. - We work with parents and carers to make sure they are comfortable with the discussions we are having and know how to talk about healthy relationships at home. - We use a range of methods such as books, stories, drama, audio-visual material and role play to teach. - We use emotion boards and/or PECs cards to help our children and young people express how some relationships make them feel.
+We also use Emotional Coaching throughout the day when real life opportunities arise to develop emotional literacy - 3.7.
 As from September 2021 (Previously September 2020, but rearranged due to lockdown), it will now be compulsory for RSE to be taught.
 Relationship and Health Education will be compulsory for all primary school children and RSE compulsory for all Secondary School students.